- Organisations who are not health service bodies include general practices and doctors working in independent practice.

 - For over 50 years the MDU has advised doctors to tell patients when things have gone wrong, to apologise and to try and put things right.
 This is in addition to the ethical requirement to be open and honest.

-'You must be open and honest with patients if things go wrong.
-If a patient under your care has suffered harm or distress, you should:
+"You must be open and honest with patients if things go wrong.
+If a patient under your care has suffered harm or distress, you must follow our guidance on 'Openness and honesty when things go wrong: the professional duty of candour', and you should:

 Statutory duty of candour

 The obligations associated with the statutory duty of candour are contained in regulation 20 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
 The key principles are:

 - Care organisations have a general duty to act in an open and transparent way in relation to care provided to patients.
 This means that an open and honest culture must exist throughout an organisation.

 - The statutory duty applies to organisations, not individuals, though it is clear from CQC guidance that it is expected that an organisation's staff cooperate with it to ensure the obligation is met.